Benedetta Bianchi Porro

-Benedetta Bianchi Porro (8 August 1936 – 23 January 1964) was an Italian Roman Catholic.
-Born in the Romagna, she became ill with polio as a teenager.
-She pursued a medical career and was perceived to be a brilliant student, but the aggressive progression of her illness forced her to abandon all hopes for a medical career.
-She instead devoted herself to surgeries for her own health but failed to cure her ailments; instead her health took on a rapid decline.
+Benedetta Bianchi Porro (8 August 1936 – 23 January 1964) was an Italian Roman Catholic from Romagna.
+In her teenage years, she contracted polio, which greatly impacted her health.
+Nevertheless, Porro endeavored to pursue a career in medicine, distinguishing herself as an exceptional student.
+However, the aggressive progression of her illness ultimately forced her to relinquish her medical ambitions.
+In a bid to improve her health, she underwent multiple surgeries, but these interventions failed to alleviate her health problems, leading to a rapid deterioration of her health.

 She was proclaimed Venerable on 23 December 1993 on the account of her good deeds and model life.
 Pope Francis confirmed a miracle attributed to her intercession in a decree on 7 November 2018; she was beatified on 14 September 2019.